AjIsmael/MunderDifflinPaper/README.md

 5 our team
 6 footer

-there are seven css files each for each part to access it easily. i have used to js files for different functionalty.
+there are seven .css files each for each part to access it easily.
+I have used to .js files for different functionality.

-The reuirement of the project is
+The requirement of the project is
 ●	Complete Workshop by end of alloted time limit.
 ●	Create a wireframe drawing of the website to be handed in.
 ●	The completed assignment: